alpersonalwebsite/react/Unit-Tests.md

 In our examples we will use -also- Enzyme (Airbnb's React testing library).

-First, install enzyme and the proper adapter
+First, install enzyme and the proper adapter (we are using React 16).

 CMD or terminal: